chrscmpl/TheOdinProject/Foundations/6.Javascript-Basics/2.Fundamentals-Part-2/Knowledge-Check.md

 - OR `||` essentially works like a boolean OR but it actually returns the first truthy value in an expression instead of true, and if no value is truthy it returns the last value instead of false.
 - AND `&&` essentially works like a boolean AND but it actually returns the first falsy value in an expression instead of false, and if no value is falsy it returns the last value instead of true.
-- NOT `!` works like a boolean NOT and it converts the value to it's boolean representation so writing `!!value` is the same as `Boolean(Value)`.
+- NOT `!` works like a boolean NOT and it converts the value to it's boolean representation so writing `!!value` is the same as `Boolean(value)`.

 ---